You've likely heard the phrases “workers' comp" and “workman's comp" and might have wondered:

 If an employee is injured or sick while the employer is uninsured, the employer will have to pay for the claim out of pocket.
 The business also faces an additional penalty totaling 25 percent of the injured worker's benefits.

-How to cover your Colorado business
+How to cover your business

+Although the history of workers' comp is complex, getting a policy with Pinnacol is easy!
 Get a free quote in less than 90 seconds, or connect with an agent partner in your area.

 Pinnacol Assurance assumes no responsibility for management or control of customer safety activities.
 Please ensure your business meets the requirements of all federal, state, and local laws, regulations, or ordinances related to workplace safety.